ceptfh/ceptfh.github.io/index.md

 # Tools For Humanity

-We're an open-source communications and technology company, <br>
+We're an open-source communications technology company, <br>
 eager to help advance the efforts of the brilliant folks at: <br>
 Tools for Humanity and Worldcoin Foundation. <br>